zamanianlab/ZamanianLabDocs/docs/protocols/Microinjection/Ce_Microinjection/Ce_Microinjection.md

 6. Once dried, you can store the pads in the original coverslip box.

-### Recovery Buffer
-- M9

-### Microinjection Needles
+#### Microinjection Needles
-We use "Glass 1BBL w/FIL 1.0 mm 4 IN" filaments, item #1B100F-4 from World Precision Instruments, Inc. Keep these clean and always immediately recap the tube after removing a filament.
+We use "Glass 1BBL w/FIL 1.0 mm 4 IN" filaments (#1B100F-4) from World Precision Instruments, Inc. Keep these clean and always immediately recap the tube after removing a filament.

-### Needle Puller
+#### Needle Puller
 We use a Sutter Instruments, model P-87 needle puller.

 1. Turn the machine on (switch at left side, front).